 Benjamin Cowling, a professor of epidemiology at the University of Hong Kong, said the new figures are "quite concerning."
 Cowling said, "Health care workers face the challenge of caring for a substantial number of patients in Wuhan.
 It's worrying to discover that a number of them have been infected."

 According to the Times, many physicians and nurses in Hubei are working nonstop with limited protective equipment, which is forcing them to make tough decisions.
 For example, some providers are resorting to only eating one meal a day to not have to use the restroom and discard safety gowns, which are in limited supply.

 "At present, the duties of medical workers at the front are indeed extremely heavy; their working and resting circumstances are limited, the psychological pressures are great, and the risk of infection is high," Zeng said.

 CDC director warns that more human-to-human transmission of virus is likely in the US

 In the United States, health officials warned more human-to-human transmission of the virus is likely and the virus could become a long-term problem.

 CDC Director Robert Redfield on Thursday told CNN, "This virus is probably with us beyond this season, beyond this year, and I think eventually the virus will find a foothold and we will get community-based transmission."
-Redfield added that he thinks about patients who do not present symptoms passing on the virus to other people based on findings from China's Center for Disease Control and Prevention, which is concerning because that makes it more difficult for CDC to track cases.
+Redfield added that he thinks patients who do not present symptoms could pass on the virus to other people based on findings from China's Center for Disease Control and Prevention, which he said is concerning because that would make it more difficult for CDC to track cases.